mattconway1984/pybuilder/README.md

 [user@machine]$ git submodule add <PYBUILDER>
 ```

-The result should be that the builder repository is now cloned into your
+The result should be that the pybuilder repository is now cloned into your
 project (as a git submodule), for example:

 ```